paulgazz/kmax/kconfig/README.md

+This directory now contains the new tool called Kclause, which translates Kconfig specifications to Boolean logic using either BDDs or Z3.
+More details about this work can be found in our [tech report](https://apps.cs.utexas.edu/apps/tech-reports/171355).

+## Kconfig parser

 The Kconfig parser in this directory has been copied from the linux-4.19.50/scripts/kconfig directory.
 (We used to have to copy `zconf.hash.c_shipped` to `zconf.hash.c`.)
 The following minor